agent-infra/agent-tars-website/src/docs/source/docs/guide/quick-start.md

 ## Introduction

-**[Agent TARS](https://github.com/bytedance/UI-TARS-desktop)** is an open-source multimodal agent designed to revolutionize GUI interaction by visually interpreting web pages and seamlessly integrating with command lines and file systems.
+**[Agent TARS](https://github.com/bytedance/UI-TARS-desktop)** is an open-source multimodal agent designed to revolutionize GUI interaction by visually interpreting web pages and seamlessly integrating with command lines and file systems, for more informations, please head our [inotroduction blog](/2025/03/18/announcing-agent-tars-app).

-In this documentation, we'll help you to quickly start Agent TARS in minimal necessary steps.
+In this section, we'll help you to quickly start Agent TARS in minimal necessary steps, and take the following prompt as an example:

 ```bash
 Tell me the top 5 most popular projects on ProductHunt today, analyze them in depth, and output a report to me.
 ```

-> [!NOTE]
-> For more informations, please head our [inotroduction blog](/2025/03/18/announcing-agent-tars-app).

 ---